How to Travel (preliminary info page)

 Basics

-Graduate students traveling for research or to conferences should not be paying for their own travel.
-In most cases your adviser's research grant should cover the expenses.
+Graduate students traveling for research or to conferences should generally not be paying for their own travel.
+In many cases your adviser's research grant should cover the expenses.
 The university and the department also have some funds to help students travel to meetings, summer schools, etc.

 International Travel